microbus-io/fabric/README.md

 From a local development machine to a multi-region cloud deployment, `Microbus`'s [adaptable topology](./docs/blocks/topology.md) grows with your needs.
 No code changes required.

 * Deploy as a resilient modular monolith, or a multi-region cloud deployment
-* Run as a standalone executable or on Kubernetes
+* Run as a standalone executable or as individual pods on Kubernetes
 * Include one or many microservices in each executable or pod

 ### Simplified OSS Tech Stack